rki-mf1/ont-methylation/README.md

 ![Alt text](images/workflow.png)

 ## Input

 - **Basecalled reads**:  Outputs from Dorado in BAM file format, which include basecalled DNA modifications.
-See [Basecalling with Dorado](#basecalling-with-dorado) for details.
+See [Preparing input: Basecalling with Dorado](Basecalling-with-Dorado)) for details.
+To verify that modification information is present, check that the BAM file contains the `MM` and `ML` tags.
 - **Reference file**: A reference genome or sequence against which the reads will be aligned.
 The assembly obtained from the BAM files is recommended (e.g., by _de novo_ assembly with [flye](https://github.com/mikolmogorov/Flye)).

 ## Output